bFraley/lexninja/implementation.md

 The city will be an array of Building objects.

 * 5 of 9 buildings will contain an opponent.
-While the other
 * 4 of 9 buildings will contain a heart health item.

 * Inside 1 of the 5 buildings that contain an opponent will be the